PhilChodrow/PIC16A/syllabus.md

 ### Final Exam

 The final exam for this course is scheduled for December 17th, 2020.
-You will have 3 hours to complete the final exam, and can take the exam at any time between 12:00am and 11:59pm on December 17th.
+The exame will be released at 8am on 12/17, and you will have 24 hours to complete it.
+The exam is intended to require approximately three hours of effort.
 This exam is open-book and open-notes.

 ### Extra Credit